Matawan Creek: Etymology

 Matawan Creek derives its name from Matawan Neck, situated between Matawan Creek and Whale Creek.
 During the 17th and 18th centuries this was the plantation of Thomas Rudyard and later Andrew Bowne.
 This land is now Cliffwood and Cliffwood Beach in Aberdeen Township.
 It may originate from the Southern Unami Matawonge, "bad riverbank" or "bad hill", a possible reference to bluffs along Raritan Bay which were subject to erosion and collapse prior to the construction of a seawall in the 1970s.
 Another possible source is Matawan, Northern Unami for "bad fog", which may have referred to fog generated on Raritan Bay.

 Geology

 William Bullock Clark named the Matawan Formation after exposures on the creek and nearby.

 History

 During the Jersey Shore shark attacks of 1916, the creek was made infamous due to the shark attacks on July 12, 1916, occurring 1.5 miles (2.5 km) from the ocean.
 A shark killed 11-year-old Lester Stillwell and his 24-year-old would-be rescuer Stanley Fisher and severely injured 14-year-old Joseph Dunn later that same day.

-This account, in addition to shark attacks in both Beach Haven and Spring Lake, were the inspiration for the popular novel Jaws, written by Peter Benchley, who in turn co-wrote the screenplay for the blockbuster film of the same name directed by Steven Spielberg.
-Benchley, however, has denied this.